awsdocs/aws-codestar-user-guide/doc_source/adh-policy-examples.md

 }
 ```

-### AWS CodePipeline Worker Role Policy \(Before December 6, 2018 PDT\)<a name="adh-policy-acp-worker-existing"></a>
+### CodePipeline Worker Role Policy \(Before December 6, 2018 PDT\)<a name="adh-policy-acp-worker-existing"></a>

-If your CodeStar project was created before December 6, 2018 PDT, CodeStar created an inline policy for an AWS CodePipeline worker role\.
+If your CodeStar project was created before December 6, 2018 PDT, CodeStar created an inline policy for an CodePipeline worker role\.
 The following policy statement is an example\.

 ```
 {